eva-mitropoulou/antibody-prioritization/README.md

 The benchmark using the same records and split showed that IgBERT was not a clear winner over the whole-pair k-mer model: it slightly improved PR AUC, but not ROC AUC.

-Because this was not a clear win, I ran additional checks instead of selecting the fine-tuned IgBERT model from one strong run.
-A five seed IgBERT fine tuning check gave lower mean performance, with ROC AUC 0.7443 and PR AUC 0.8151.
-Later IgBERT variants also did not consistently improve over the k mer baseline.
+Because this was not a clear improvement, I did not select IgBERT based on its best single fine tuning result.
+A repeated IgBERT check on 5 different seeds gave lower mean performance, with ROC AUC 0.7443 and PR AUC 0.8151.
+Other IgBERT configurations also did not consistently outperform the k-mer baseline.

 <p align="center">
   <img src="docs/assets/kmer_vs_igbert_followup.png" alt="K-mer and IgBERT follow-up model comparison" width="100%">